zkutasi/homelab/k8s/infrastructure/external-access/external-dns/README.md

     helm repo update
     ```

-2. Check which version you want to install
+2. Check which version you want to install, or leave empty to take the latest available version

     ```bash
     helm search repo external-dns -l